 Spoken: celebrating Queensland languages

-Over 125 Queensland languages were once spoken, now, sadly, approximately only 50 of these remain spoken daily.
+Over 125 Queensland languages were once spoken, now around 50 of these remain spoken daily.
 Join the journey of six Queensland communities saving their traditional languages.

 James Cook’s Endeavour Journal is on loan from National Library of Australia until 10 March 2020.